Tireza1/capstone_wine/README.md

 There are many factors that contribute to wine quality.
 Some of the most important ones to note are weather and climate, balance, and the wine making process.
 We’ll start with the first: climate.
-Before making wine, it is crucial to have high-quality grapes.
+Before making wine, it is crucial to have high quality grapes.
 Depending on the weather, your grapes could either develop an abundance of flavors and juices or end up lacking both.
-The type of wine someone wants can vary — for example, in cooler climates, grapes tend to be higher in acidity.
+The type of wine someone wants can vary, for example, in cooler climates, grapes tend to be higher in acidity.
 In hotter climates, grapes tend to ripen more fully, leading to wines with higher sugar content, higher alcohol levels, and a fuller body.
 Balance in wine is also very important.
-You don’t want one element — whether sweetness, acidity, tannin, alcohol, or body — to stand out significantly more than the others.
+You don’t want one element, whether sweetness, acidity, tannin, alcohol, or body, to stand out significantly more than the others.
 This is why winemakers sometimes let their wine sit for months, or even years, to allow the elements to balance each other out.
 Lastly, the wine making process itself plays a major role.
-From the choice of grapes to how those grapes are grown, to fermentation methods and aging periods — every step matters.
+From the choice of grapes to how those grapes are grown, to fermentation methods and aging period.
 If one step is not as carefully executed as the others, it can negatively impact the final quality of the wine.

 # Data Understanding